 What are the types of Private Companies?

-- Limited by shares: The liability of the members is limited to the amount unpaid to the company with respect to the shares held by them.
+- Limited by shares: Under this circumstance, members liability is limited to the amount unpaid to the company with respect to the shares held by them.

-- Limited by guarantee: Here the members’ liabilities are limited to the amount of money they guarantee to pay in case the company is wound-up.
+- Limited by guarantee: Under this, member’s liabilities are limited to the amount of money they guarantee to pay in case of company windup.

-- Unlimited liability: The liability of members is unlimited in this type of private companies.
-Personal assets can be seized and sold when the company is being wound-up.
+- Unlimited liability: Here the liability of members is unlimited and personal assests can be seized and sold during the process of company winding up.